 Wherever possible, your consultant will perform your egg collection, working closely with the embryology team.

 Your retrieved eggs will be evaluated and cryopreserved by an embryologist the same day.
 If you are opting to create and freeze embryos, you will be updated by the embryology team on Day 5.

 Once you’ve had your egg collection, you will have a follow-up consultation with your doctor to review your treatment.

 When you’re ready to discuss starting your family, you will arrange a meeting with your consultant to discuss the best plan of action for your sperm, or egg fertilisation, if you don’t have embryos stored, and possible investigative tests before any embryo transfer to help maximise your chances of pregnancy.

-We know that fertility treatments are not only an emotional commitment but also a financial one too, and with the ultimate goal of finding the quickest, easiest, and least invasive way to get you pregnant, we’ve made sure our prices are competitive.
+We know that fertility treatments are not only an emotional commitment but also a financial one too, so we’ve made sure our prices are competitive.